 The MS in Accounting requires completion of eight core courses and two electives for a total of 10 courses (30 units).
 Some students may be required to complete up to six foundation courses—the program director will review each applicant’s undergraduate coursework and professional experience to determine if foundation courses are necessary.

-The program takes just two years—or six 10-week terms—to complete and can be taken on a part- or full-time schedule.
-Classes are taught year-round and there are four start terms per year.
+The program takes just two years—or six 8-week sessions—to complete and can be taken on a part- or full-time schedule.
+Classes are taught year-round and there are five start terms per year.
 Evening courses are available.

 Careers in Accounting